 As Russia continues its siege of Ukraine, social media has proven a lethal weapon in this international crisis.
 Ukrainians and other opponents of Russia have flocked to platforms like TikTok to document the ongoing invasion.
 As a result, the current Russia-Ukraine situation is dubbed the “First TikTok War.”

-Conversely, Russian authorities have restricted using multiple social media platforms to combat content creation and control public opinion in Russia.
+Conversely, Russian authorities have restricted the use of multiple social media platforms to combat content creation and control public opinion in Russia.
 With tensions escalating and traditional news organizations pulling their journalists out of the crossfire, social media is at the forefront of this information war.

 Following the Russia-Ukraine War on TikTok

-Up-close and personal accounts of the Russia-Ukraine war are shared on social media platforms.
+Social media platforms share up-close and personal accounts of the Russia-Ukraine war.
 Social networks in war are not new; however, the prominence of user-generated content from Ukrainian soldiers and civilians, namely on TikTok, is a novel method of storytelling that has captivated a global audience.
 As noted by Kyle Chaka in The New Yorker, “Social media’s aesthetic norms are shaping how Ukrainians document the Russian invasion.”
-In turn, social media might also be shaping people’s understanding of the conflict.
+Social media might also shape people’s understanding of the conflict.

 For instance, Ukrainian photographer Valeria Shashenok, with about 800,000 followers, frequently posts TikToks of her uncertain and endangered life in Chernihiv, approximately 100 kilometers north of Kyiv.
+And this makes sense, considering Google’s N-E-E-A-T standards.
 These videos adhere to the platform’s standard format of condensing multiple video shots into a few seconds, accompanied by brief captions and upbeat music.
 Similarly, Ukrainian soldiers like Alex Hook, boasting 4.3 million followers, regularly share experiences from the battlefield mixed with trendy TikTok audio and dances.

 Shashenok, Hook, and many other Ukrainians actively documenting the war on social media generate thousands, if not millions, of views.
 According to The New York Times review, videos with the hashtag #Ukrainewar have garnered over 500 million views on TikTok and counting.
 Additionally, some of the most popular videos easily exceed one million likes.
 In comparison, on Instagram, #Ukrainewar had 125,000 posts, with the most popular videos gaining tens of thousands of times.

-To curb the spread of misinformation, TikTok announced its dedication to allotting more resources for monitoring misleading content about the war.
-In other efforts, TikTok banned Russian state-owned media like Sputnik and Russia Today in the European Union, and labeled such media as state-sponsored in countries where they’re still accessible.
+To curb the spread of misinformation, TikTok announced its dedication to allotting more resources to monitor misleading content about the war.
+In other efforts, TikTok banned Russian state-owned media like Sputnik and Russia Today in the European Union and labeled such media state-sponsored in countries where they’re still accessible.
 Furthermore, TikTok is suspending live streaming and new uploads from Russia.

 Russia’s Crackdown on Social Media